Litigation and eligibility: Germany

 The ‘silver bullet’ is an infringement action on the merits, filed with one of the German ‘Ivy League’ courts for patent infringement – Dusseldorf, Mannheim or Munich.
 The venue should be chosen based on the case’s complexity and any applicable time constraints.

-When the Unified Patent Court (UPC) starts operation – which is expected in 2018 – Germany’s leading courts will also host local divisions of the UPC.
+When the Unified Patent Court (UPC) begins operation, Germany’s leading courts will also host local divisions of the UPC.

 Q: Are parties obliged to undertake mediation/arbitration before bringing a case before the courts?
 Is this a realistic alternative to litigation?